-Once the choice to become a homeowner has been decided, it is time to start the home buying process.
+Once you’ve decided to become a homeowner, it is time to start the home buying process.
 If this is the first time you’ve bought a home, the whole process might seem intimidating, but you are certainly not alone.
-You will encounter several professionals along the way whose goal is to get you to the closing table.
-Here is a list of the main professionals and the role that each of them has in your home buying process.
+You will encounter numerous professionals along the way whose goal is to help you get to the closing table and successfully sustain homeownership.
+Here is a list of the key professionals and the role that each of them has in your home buying process.

-At the beginning of the home buying process, you will want to speak to a loan officer to discuss your eligibility for a mortgage loan.
+At the beginning of your homebuying journey, you will want to speak to a loan officer to discuss your eligibility for a mortgage loan.
 A loan officer will evaluate your credit and financial information and recommend home loan programs that will meet your current financial circumstance and long-term financial goals.
 Getting pre-qualified for a loan before you start housing hunting is important because you will have a realistic budget that a mortgage lender is prepared to finance for your home purchase.
 Additionally, loan officers can help to identify any red flags in your credit and finances.

 The mortgage lender is the financial institution that finances your mortgage.
 It could be an independent mortgage lender, bank, or credit union.
 Your loan officer represents the mortgage lender for the process of obtaining your home loan, and will be your day-to-day contact during your home loan application process.
-The underwriter and loan processor will also work for the mortgage lender to process your loan application.
+The loan processor and underwriter will likely work for the mortgage lender, too.

 Finding the perfect home can be difficult with so many options to choose from, but a real estate agent will help you identify what you need versus what you want and help you find a home that meets these criteria.
 They will notify you of various home listings and schedule open house visits.
 These agents are licensed professionals that will advise you of all the characteristics to look out for when searching for a future home.
 Once you find the right home for you, your real estate agent will pull comparable recent sales in the area to formulate an offer price.
 They will guide you through the paperwork to buy your home.